Fresh Berry Shortcakes

 So why is this cream biscuit so special?
 Hard boiled egg yolks!
 Because the yolks are dry and don’t get absorbed by the flour, the dough remains tender.
 Add some butter for more richness and a crisp exterior and you end up with a winning biscuit.
 Fascinating, isn’t it?

 I have adapted the recipe slightly by using Rain’s Choice Vanilla Sugar on the biscuit tops and vanilla extract in the whipping cream.
 I’m trusting that James and his mother would not mind.

 If this leaves you dreaming of shortcakes but berries are crazy expensive, consider buying only one basket and adding some sliced or chopped bananas or even frozen berries lightly thawed.
-And one last comment.
-The shortcake biscuits in my photo are smaller than suggested as there were several desserts at the party.
+If you want to use raspberries, blueberries, blackberries or a blend of berries, go ahead!
+One last comment: The shortcake biscuits in my photo are smaller than suggested as there were several desserts at the party.
 Feel free to do the same if you’d like.

 - 2 cups all-purpose flour

 - 1/4 cup granulated sugar

 - 1 tablespoon plus 1/4 teaspoon baking powder

 - 6 tablespoons chilled unsalted butter, cut into small cubes or grated into batter

 - 2 hard-boiled egg yolks, pushed through a fine sieve

 - 3/4 cup heavy cream, chilled